hkirk/swtafp-slides/slides/01/01-intro.md

 * Fluent in Scala
 * Know some SML
 * Been using F# since summer 2020
-* A bit like starting from scratch

 ----

-## Why F# #
+## Why F#

 - forces you to think in a different way
-- is build by Microsoft
+- strong type system
+- can do OO like programing in F#
 - has access to .NET standard library
 - fully operational on Windows, Linux and Mac via .Net Core
-- strong type system
-- can do OO like programing in F#
+- is build by Microsoft

 ----